-1.1 This policy ensures compliance with the regulatory framework for the use of covert surveillance techniques by BCP Council as set out in the Regulation of Investigatory Powers Act 2000 (RIPA) and RIPA (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 (and as amended 2012).

-This policy does not cover access to, or the acquisition of, Communications Data covered by the Investigatory Powers Act (IPA) 2016 which came into force on 11 June 2019.
-See 6.2.

-- 1.2 Surveillance plays a necessary part in modern life.
+- 1.1.
+This policy ensures compliance with the regulatory framework for the use of covert surveillance techniques by BCP Council as set out in the Regulation of Investigatory Powers Act 2000 (RIPA) and RIPA (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 (and as amended 2012). - 1.2.
+This policy also covers access to, or the acquisition of, Communications Data covered by the Investigatory Powers Act (IPA) 2016 which came into force on 11 June 2019 and Investigatory Powers (Amendment) Act 2024.
+See 6.3. - 1.3.
+Surveillance plays a necessary part in modern life.
 Most of the surveillance carried out by or on behalf of BCP Council will be overt.
 That is, there will be nothing secretive, clandestine or hidden about it.
-Overt surveillance is not covered by RIPA. - 1.3 Covert surveillance is surveillance carried out in a manner calculated to ensure that the person subject to the surveillance is unaware that it is, or may be, taking place.
-If certain activities are conducted by council officers, then RIPA regulates them in a manner that is compatible with the European Convention on Human Rights (ECHR), particularly Article 8, the right to respect for private and family life. - 1.4 BCP Council will only use covert surveillance where it is proportionate to do so and where overt measures have been exhausted or are not possible.
+Overt surveillance is not covered by RIPA. - 1.4.
+Covert surveillance is surveillance carried out in a manner calculated to ensure that the person subject to the surveillance is unaware that it is, or may be, taking place.
+If certain activities are conducted by council officers, then RIPA regulates them in a manner that is compatible with the European Convention on Human Rights (ECHR), particularly Article 8, the right to respect for private and family life. - 1.5.
+BCP Council will only use covert surveillance where it is proportionate to do so and where overt measures have been exhausted or are not possible.
 Covert surveillance will not be undertaken unless absolutely necessary.

-2. Who the policy applies to
+2. Who the Policy Applies to

-- 2.1 Those officers who may conduct or authorise covert surveillance investigations. - 2.2 In most cases investigations carried out by council officers will not be subject to RIPA, as they involve overt rather than covert surveillance.
+- 2.1.
+Those officers who may conduct or authorise covert surveillance investigations. - 2.2.
+In most cases investigations carried out by council officers will not be subject to RIPA, as they involve overt rather than covert surveillance.

-3. This policy replaces
+3. This Policy Replaces

-3.1 This policy replaces the legacy policies, procedures and guidance of the three preceding authorities that now make up BCP council.
+3.1.
+This policy replaces the legacy policies, procedures and guidance of the three preceding authorities that now make up BCP council.

-4. Approval process
+4. Approval Process

-4.1 This policy will be approved by the Audit and Governance Committee.
+4.1.
+This policy will be approved by the Audit and Governance Committee.